dlang/DIPs/editions.md

     Identifier
 ```

+To aid in transitioning existing code to a new edition, it will
+also be possible to change the edition being used with a compiler
+flags such as `-edition=D2024`.

 This DIP proposes that editions can only be officially released,
 i.e. finalised, when druntime and phobos can be transitioned to it.